nikolainobadi/PrivacyPolicies/iAddThree/iAddThree_PrivacyPolicy.md

 The Application does not allow access from any third parties.

+### Changes

+This Privacy Policy may be updated from time to time for any reason.
+You will be notified of any changes to this Privacy Policy by posting the new Privacy Policy here and/or informing you via email or directly through the Application.
+You are advised to consult this Privacy Policy regularly for any changes, as continued use is deemed approval of all changes.

 ### Contact

 If you have any questions regarding privacy while using the Application, or have questions about the Developer's practices, please contact the Developer via email at nnobadicares@gmail.com